loadmill/loadmill-docs/README.md

-# Getting Started

-How to run your first Loadmill test in 5 minutes:
+# Loadmill In 5 Minutes
 {% youtube %}
 https://www.youtube.com/watch?v=qZd38HhQqiU
 {% endyoutube %}

-## Loadmill In 5 Minutes
 In this short introduction to Loadmill we will learn how to:

 1. Create and run a very simple load test in just a few seconds.